mohammedbakr/contact-keeper/README.md

 > Full stack MERN contact manager with React hooks, context & JWT authentication.
 Part of my React course on Udemy.

 This is the full app.
-The API can be found [here](https://github.com/bradtraversy/contact_keeper_api) with documented endpoints
+The API can be found [here](https://github.com/bradtraversy/contact_keeper_api) with documented endpoints<br>
+Then I learnt Node and learnt how to build it on my own, so I did some refactors.

 ## Usage